patrickgrey/patrickgrey/source/_posts/2017/12/travis-firebase-deploy.md

 - firebase
 ---
 ### Feature Aim
-Set up basic Continuous Integration to build on a push to github master branch and deploy to Firebase if successful.
+Set up basic Continuous Integration with testing to build on a push to github master branch and deploy to Firebase if successful.

 ### Development Notes
 I selected Travis over Jenkins as I didn't want to host my own service.